-(xviii) Overheads and support services
+xix.
+Overheads and support services

-The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2010/11.
+The costs of overheads and support services are charged to those that benefit from the supply or service in accordance with the costing principles of the CIPFA Service Reporting Code of Practice 2011/12.
 The total absorption costing principle is used - the full cost of overheads and support services are shared between users in proportion to the benefits received, with the exception of:

-- corporate and democratic core costs relating to the council's status as a multifunctional, democratic organisation; - non distributed costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on assets held for sale.
+- Corporate and democratic core costs relating to the council's status as a multi-functional, democratic organisation; - Non distributed costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on assets held for sale.

-These two cost categories are defined in the service reporting code of practice 2010/11 and accounted for as separate headings in the CIES as part of net expenditure on continuing services.
+These two cost categories are defined in the Service Reporting Code of Practice 2011/12 and accounted for as separate headings in the CIES as part of net expenditure on continuing services.

-(xix) Property, plant and equipment
+xx.
+Property, plant and equipment